Suspect arrested in fatal shooting of California bishop David O’Connell

 A suspect has been arrested in the fatal shooting of Bishop David O’Connell of the Archdiocese of Los Angeles, who was killed in his home in Hacienda Heights.

-The California-based auxiliary bishop was shot to death on Saturday afternoon, with law enforcement announcing the arrest of a suspect on Monday.
+The California-based auxiliary bishop was discovered shot to death on Saturday afternoon, with law enforcement announcing the arrest of a suspect on Monday.

-Law enforcement responded to the home following an emergency medical call around 1pm on Saturday and discovered the Roman Catholic bishop wounded by a gunshot.
+Law enforcement responded to the home following an emergency medical call at around 1pm on Saturday and discovered the Roman Catholic bishop wounded by a gunshot.
 He was pronounced dead at the scene.

-The Los Angeles County Sheriff’s Department has said they’ve launched a murder investigation.

-A member of law enforcement said Bishop O’Connell was found dead in his bed with one gunshot wound, according to the Los Angeles Times.
+A law enforcement official said Bishop O’Connell was found dead in his bed with one gunshot wound, according to the Los Angeles Times.
 He lived alone in a home owned by the archdiocese.
 Neighbours said they didn’t hear any gunshots or other unusual sounds before the emergency services arrived.

-Several members of law enforcement said no signs of forced entry has been found and that the killing isn’t through ti be random, the paper reported.
+Several members of law enforcement said no signs of forced entry has been found and that the killing isn’t thought to be random, the newspaper reported.

-One member of law enforcement said the suspect is a man who was detained in Torrance and is linked to a woman who had access to the home, the outlet added.
+The law enforcement official told the LA Times the suspect is a man who was detained in Torrance and is linked to a woman who had access to the home.

 On Monday morning, the Special Enforcement Bureau within the Sheriff’s department tweeted that “a SWAT operation for an armed, barricaded suspect” in Torrance “has concluded.
 Suspect in custody.
 Kenwood Ave reopened.
 Neighborhood safe”.

-The department chose not to comment on if the operation was connected to the death of the Bishop, the LA Times noted.
+The department chose not to comment on whether the operation was connected to the death of the bishop, the LA Times noted.

+A press conference where the authorities will share further details on the arrest and the suspect has been scheduled for 3pm local time (6pm ET).

 On Sunday, the Archbishop of Los Angeles, the Most Reverend José Gomez, said in a statement that “we learned early this morning from the Los Angeles County Sheriff’s office that they have determined that the death of Auxiliary Bishop David O’Connell yesterday was a homicide.
 We are deeply disturbed and saddened by this news”.